FAQ

 How/where did I learn to draw

-This is often the first question people ask me!
-The short answer is that I am a self-taught artist.
-I’ve been drawing my entire life, literally since before I can remember.
-It was always something I enjoyed doing and invested a lot of time into, which helped me to develop my skills gradually.
-I took a few art classes in elementary school which taught me a lot about drawing from reference, but after that my art education was limited to school electives and lots of practice in my free time.
-I started drawing digitally with a mouse when I was 15 and got my first tablet when I was 16, after which I spent a sizeable portion of my free time drawing digitally, teaching myself almost everything I know about digital software and using a tablet.
-When I was 18, I decided to study animation after high school.
-At these schools, I learned to animate and apply my drawing skills to a variety of school assignments, but learning to paint digitally and developing the style I have now was something I did on my own.
+The short answer is that I am a self-taught artist!
+I’ve been drawing my entire life and got a lot of encouragement from my immediate environment, which pushed me to continue learning.
+I took a few art classes in elementary school which taught me a lot about drawing from reference, but after that my art education was limited to lots of practice in my free time.
+I started drawing digitally with a mouse when I was 15 and got my first tablet when I was 16.
+After that, I spent a ton of time drawing digitally, teaching myself almost everything I know about digital software and using a tablet.
+I was obsessed!
+When I was 18, I decided to study animation and was an animation student for 5 years – one year at KASK in Gent, and 4 years at the HKU in Utrecht.
+I learned a lot of valuable things at these schools, but building the foundation of my digital art style was something I did on my own.

 Artistic Influences

-When I was 15 and first developing my style, my main influences were japanese drawing styles (animé and manga), various french comic artists (particularly the work of Aurore BlackCat) and Art Nouveau (particularly Alfonse Mucha).
-Another huge inspiration of mine are the disney films I grew up watching, particularly The Little Mermaid.
-After joining DeviantArt I became very inspired by a wide range of other artwork on the site, mostly digital paintings, and I continue to be inspired by a wide range of artists whose work I follow online.
+When I was 15 and first developing my style, my main influences were japanese drawing styles (animé and manga), various french comic artists (particularly the work of Aurore BlackCat) and Art Nouveau (particularly Alphonse Mucha).
+I was also inspired by the Disney films I grew up watching, especially The Little Mermaid.
+I made a ton of Ariel fan art in my early digital art days!
+I then joined DeviantArt and found a lot of inspiration from artwork I found there.
+I continue to be inspired by a wide range of artists whose work I follow online.
 Here is an influence map that gives a general idea of the different artists and people who influenced my style.

 Developing my own style